-The student, the master's program administration and the Department Chair will be notified in writing of the student's probationary status.
-A student is allowed one year (two full semesters, excluding summer sessions and leaves of absence) to remove probationary status.
+The candidate, the master's program administration and the Department Chair will be notified in writing of the candidate's probationary status.
+A candidate is allowed one year (two full semesters, excluding summer sessions and leaves of absence) to remove probationary status.